Experian Limited - Modern Slavery Statement

 • 48 suppliers include clauses in their supplier contracts aimed at preventing modern slavery in their respective supply chains.

 We undertook 13 video calls with suppliers that, based on the questionnaire responses, were of highest risk.
 The calls were led by a modern slavery expert from the Slave Free Alliance.
-The subject matter expert produced a report for each supplier with a series of recommendations which have been shared with the suppliers.
+The subject matter expert produced a report for each supplier with a series of recommendations which were shared with the suppliers to action.

 Training

-A global briefing note on modern slavery was issued to all staff via our internal intranet.
+A global briefing note about modern slavery was issued to all staff via our internal intranet.
 This highlighted what modern slavery is, and how employees should report any suspicions and findings.
-This briefing note is updated annually.

-We extended the availability of our whistleblowing process outside to employees within our supply chain.
-During the year, no calls were received concerning modern slavery by our whistleblowing line.
+We established a clear chain of reporting for emergency situations reported to our whistleblowing helpline.
+During the year, no calls were received concerning modern slavery to our global confidential helpline.

 There have been no instances of modern slavery found in our business or supply chain against the 11 International Labour Organisation indicators in this financial year.